"Slipstream"

 About to launch a Rocket, while in the 2nd grade, in Lake Placid Florida

 When I was in the 2nd grade, I made and launched model Rockets in Lake Placid, Florida.
-By the time I was in High school in Alexandria, Virginia, I was making large homemade experimental sugar rockets (with my pyrotechnic blend of fuel, oxidizer, and additives) to increase the burn rate/thrust-without explosions, "accidents," or teachable moments... lol :)
+By the time I was in High school in Alexandria, Virginia, I was making large homemade experimental sugar rockets with my own pyrotechnic blend of fuel, oxidizer, and additives, without accidents, explosions, or "teachable moments..." —driven by the goal of breaking the sound barrier (Mach 1).

 Happy Happy Joy Joy :)